axel22/axel22.github.com/_posts/2012-11-25-freespeech.md

 The thesis is that the modern society cannot tolerate any kind of speech that might challenge a certain group's opinion or values (think about feminism, religion, homosexuality, certain racial or ethnic groups, etc.).
-These opinions and values are for some reason legitimate solely on the basis that they exist.
+These opinions and values are for some reason legitimate and unquestionable solely on the basis that they exist.
 In the same time, challenging the accepted political values, doctrines and social taboos is exactly what freedom of speech is supposed to be about.